asdacdsfca/dsc180-b08-website/results.md

 ## Stock Return Prediction Performance

-Our comparative analysis of ARIMA and Chronos-Bolt models for stock return forecasting revealed significant differences in predictive accuracy.
-The table below presents the Mean Absolute Scaled Error (MASE) for both models across various stocks in the S\&P 500 Information Technology sector.
+Our comparative analysis of ARIMA and Chronos-Bolt models for stock return forecasting revealed **significant differences in predictive accuracy**.
+The table below presents the Mean Absolute Scaled Error (MASE) for both models across various stocks in the S&P 500 Information Technology sector.

 ### Comparing Predictive Accuracy: ARIMA vs. Chronos for Stock Forecasting